 Sculpting features into render

 If you are creative you might want to add sculpted features to your walls.
-You should do this at the second coat of render stage using a cob mix.
+You should do this at the second coat of render stage using a cob mix (render mixed with loose straw).
 I have a Lightburn 100-litre concrete mixer for mixing render.
 Some people say that many concrete mixers cannot mix cob, however I have found using my mixer extremely successful when it comes to mixing cob.

 I would recommend that you mix the cob and put it aside for at least 24 hours so that the straw becomes more malleable when using it for sculpting.
 When you apply the final coat of render over your sculpted feature it will tend to flatten and widen the shape, so it is important to keep the initial shape quite sharp.
 I have included a photo of some sculpting on our back wall, done by attendees at our last practical workshop, as well as a finished example from our previous house.